mpetac/AIM/README.md

 #include "src/baryons/Baryons_H_2MN.hpp"

 // Define struct with DM halo parameters.
-Here we asume spherical NFW density profile.
-First parameter is the scale density (in units of M_sol / kpc^3) while the second parameter is scale density in units of kpc. halo_2p p_nfw = {1e7, 13.};
+// Here we asume spherical NFW density profile.
+// First parameter is the scale density (in units of M_sol / kpc^3) while the second parameter is scale density (in units of kpc). halo_2p p_nfw = {1e7, 13.};
 // Initialize the DM halo object.
 Halo_NFW halo(p_nfw);

 // Define structs related to the baryonic distribution.
-In this example we assume a model consisting of two Myiamoto-Nagai disks (first parameter is the disk mass in units of M_sol,+ while the second and third parameters are scale length and scale height in units of kpc) and a spherical Hernquist bulge (first parameter is the bulge mass in units of M_sol while the second parameter is the scale lenght in units of kpc). disk_3p disk1 = {5e10, 3.6, 0.5};
+// In this example we assume a model consisting of two Myiamoto-Nagai disks (first parameter is the disk mass in units of M_sol,+ while the second and third parameters are scale length and scale height in units of kpc) and a spherical Hernquist bulge (first parameter is the bulge mass in units of M_sol while the second parameter is the scale lenght in units of kpc). disk_3p disk1 = {5e10, 3.6, 0.5};
 disk_3p disk2 = {0., 1., 1.};
 bulge_2p bulge = {1e11, 1.};